Model-based clustering of multiple networks with a hierarchical algorithm: Matching of SBM node labels

 For the practical computation of $\hat\sigma_{c}$ and $\hat\sigma_{c'}$, an exhaustive exploration of all permutations $\mathfrak{S}_{K^{(c)}}$ and $\mathfrak{S}_{K^{(c')}}$ is feasible when the number of blocks $K_{c}$ and $K_{c'}$ are not too large.
-However, we propose a general simplification based on an identifiability property of graphons \citep{Bickel2009}.
-Defining the marginal of graphon $g$ as $\bar g(u)=\int g(u,v)\rmd v$, one can show for undirected networks that there exists a unique graphon $g^{\mathrm{can}}$ which defines the same distribution as $g$ and whose marginal $\bar g^{\mathrm{can}}$ is monotone decreasing.
-Graphon $g^{\mathrm{can}}$ is called the canonical representation of $g$.
+However, we propose a general simplification based on an identifiability property of graphons \citep{Bickel2009} which states that if an undirected random graph model admits a graphon such that its marginal $\bar g=\int g(u,v)\rmd v$ is strictly monotone, then the graphon is identifiable.
+As the SBM graphon is piecewise constant, strict monotonicity does not hold.
+Nevertheless, we introduce the canonical graphon denoted by $g^{\mathrm{can}}$ as the permutation of the SBM parameters such that its marginal $\bar g$ is monotone decreasing.
 Hence, instead of exploring all possible permutations of the block labels, we choose as $\hat\sigma_c$ and $\hat\sigma_{c'}$ the permutations providing the canonical representation of the graphons.
-This is justified for undirected networks.
 In the directed case, where the marginals $\bar g(u)=\int g(u,v)\rmd v$ and $\bar{\bar g}(v)=\int g(u,v)\rmd u$ are not the same, a reasonable adaptation is to first order blocks according one marginal, say $\bar g$.
 Then, if $\bar g$ is constant over two SBM blocks, order these two blocks such that the other marginal $\bar{\bar g}$ is decreasing over these two blocks.